Skip to content

 2. Consider trade school or vocational-technical education

-While not mandatory, trade schools and vocational programs can give you a leg up.
+While not mandatory, trade schools and vocational programs can give you a leg up in a competitive industry.
 These programs show you the ropes before you even set foot on a job site.
 They blend classroom instruction with real, hands-on training.

 • Benefits of formal education: You’ll gain technical skills and an understanding of electrical systems before jumping into an apprenticeship.